Downsizing Diffusion Models for Cardinality Estimation: The Selectivity Estimator

 using the EM algorithm \cite{refthirtyseven}, an elegant GMM-exclusive optimizer that trains GMMs by iteratively alternating between estimating the posterior responsibilities of mixture components (E-step) and updating the model parameters to maximize the expected complete-data log-likelihood (M-step).
-Compared to one-size-fit-all optimizers like Stochastic Gradient Descent (SGD), EM is very robust and efficient, as it requires no hyperparameters, guarantees monotone increase of likelihood, and always converges to a local maximum value.\\ ADC further attempts to escape from local maximums, something the classical EM algorithm is incapable of, by resampling kernels with extremely low weights.
-That is, after every 10 EM iterations, ADC deletes all Gaussian kernels with weights below $1/500N$, and replace them with new kernels of weight $1/500N$, covariance $k^2I_d$, and mean values resampled from $\{x_j\}_{j=1}^M$ via a weighted sampler that sets the weight of a data point $x_i$ inversely proportionate to the current value of $q(x_i)$.
-If training time is sufficient, it is also sometimes preferable to train multiple GMMs at once, and then select the model that achieves the highest likelihood. \\
+Compared to one-size-fits-all optimizers like Stochastic Gradient Descent (SGD), EM is very robust and efficient, as it requires no hyperparameters, guarantees a monotone increase of likelihood, and always converges to a local maximum value.